saturneric/GpgFrontend/manual/contract.md

 # Contract

 Contents related to business and politics are rejected.
-This tool belongs to all mankind.
+GpgFrontend is for all mankind.
 If you have any questions about technology and improving this software, please feel free to contact me.

-It is recommended to use plain text to contact me by email, but HTML is not recommended.

 ## About ME